-D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?

-the unit of measure?
+- Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? Х If yes, what is the minimum number of credits and the unit of measure?
+15

 D5 Indicate all items required of transfer students to apply for admission: